ChristopherTanHW/ArtificialScientist/README.md

 ## Meta Bandit Writer (UCB)

+The code for the Bandit Writer is found in metaBandit.py.
 To train the Meta UCB Bandit Writer:

 ```
 python run_exp.py --mode train_writer --difficulty character_level --num_eps 100